If you cry, "Mocco" will come!? Investigating the mystery of trauma among children in Tsugaru [Aomori Prefecture]

 There are various other theories

-There are many other theories about the origin of the mokko.
-However, please note that not all of them are merely speculations.
+There are various other theories about the origin of the word"mokko."
+However, please note that all of these theories are merely speculations.

 The spiritual existence of mountains